ABOUT US

 Technical University of Munich

-Oliver Faul is a co-founder and our animation wizard.
-From 2010 to 2013, he worked as a research assistant at the Norwegian School of Sport Sciences, where he conducted research in biomechanics and motion analysis.
-Since then, he has focused on developing 3D-animation-based teaching materials, app development, online learning systems, image processing, and video editing.
+Oliver brings stories to life through stunning visuals and seamless motion.
+From 2010 to 2013, he worked as a research assistant at the Norwegian School of Sport Sciences, where he specialized in biomechanics and motion analysis.
+Since then, he has focused on 3D animation, motion graphics, and video/audio editing.
+With a passion for storytelling, Oliver integrates interactive content through app development and ensures a smooth learning experience.

-In connection with teaching strength training at the Norwegian School of Sport Sciences (NSSS), we observed how many students struggled with biomechanics and analysis of sports movements and strength exercises.
-Through Tron Krosshaug's doctoral work, we saw the opportunity to use 3D modeling to visualize such analyses to simplify and demystify biomechanics for students with limited or no background in math and physics.
+While teaching strength training at the Norwegian School of Sport Sciences (NSSS), we noticed that many students struggled to grasp biomechanics and the analysis of sports movements and strength exercises.
+Inspired by Tron Krosshaug’s doctoral research, we saw an opportunity to use 3D modeling to visualize these analyses - making biomechanics more accessible and easier to understand for students with limited backgrounds in math and physics.